US High Speed Rail Association Map

 3. His FRA could allocate $30 billion/4 years coupled with $15 billion/4 years from Virginia, North Carolina, South Carolina & Georgia, and $10 billion from Brightline to build 185-200 mph HSR in Washington-Richmond-Raleigh-Charlotte-Greenville-Atlanta corridor.
 For its private investment, Brightline could receive a 20-year exclusive license to purchase & operate trains.

-4. His FRA could allocate $15 billion/4 years and convince privately-owned Texas Central to invest $25 billion/4 years for the 205 mph Dallas-Houston HSR project.
+5. His FRA could allocate $4 billion/4 years and convince privately-owned Texas Central to invest their first $8 billion/4 years towards the 205 mph Dallas-Houston HSR project.
 The current plan for termini in Dallas CBD and a Houston suburb should extend to Fort Worth CBD and Houston CBD.

-6. His FRA could allocate $3 billion and convince Florida to add $3 billion and Brightline to invest $3 billion more for a 125 mph Regional Rail extension in the Orlando-Disney Springs-Tampa corridor plus 60 railroad overpasses needed for Brightline to reach 110-125 mph in Miami-Space Coast corridor.
+6. His FRA could allocate $4 billion/4 years and convince Florida to add $4 billion and Brightline to invest $3 billion more for a 125 mph Regional Rail extension in the Orlando-Disney Springs-Tampa corridor plus 60 railroad overpasses needed for Brightline to reach 110-125 mph in Miami-Space Coast corridor.
 Brightline would find those investment terms attractive because they eliminate its railroad accident issue and enable operating profits sooner.

 Taming Project Inflation & Public Advocacy